 - In-Person*: Consult with Studio visitors by offering strategies and creating practice opportunities across multiple short interactions

-- Online: Provide strategy-based support to distance learners online using methods such as chat and screencasts
+- Online: Provide strategy-based support to learners online using methods such as chat,

 - Specialized: Develop additional skills to support a wide range of learning situations, including workshop support, long-term partners, and group work